oceanprotocol/docs/discover/glossary.md

 <summary>Passive Rewards</summary>

-When a user locks their OCEAN tokens for a finite period of time, they get veOCEAN tokens in return.
+When a user locks their OCEAN for a finite period of time, they get veOCEAN in return.
 Based on the quantity of veOCEAN, the user accumulates weekly OCEAN rewards.
 Because rewards are generated without human intervention, these are called [Passive Rewards](../rewards/df-intro.md#what-are-passive-rewards).
 OCEAN Data Farming Passive Rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 </details>